Air Force Employment Resources

 Self-Assessment - One of the most difficult parts of the entire job-search process is to know where to start.
 Job hunting can be a challenge especially when you are not sure of what they want.
 Career planning is important and starts with self-assessment.
 Self-assessment involves gathering information about oneself in order to make more informed career decisions.
 This is a great way to uncover important values, skills, interests, knowledge, and personality traits.

 Networking - Networking starts long before a job search and has been cited as the No. 1 way to get a new job.
-Hiring officials would much rather talk to someone who has been recommended by someone they already employ.
+Hiring officials would much rather talk to someone who has been recommended by one of their current employees.
 Some of the best jobs are not listed anywhere except in the mental catalogues of CEOs and managers.
-It is important to build alliances with those who might have insight into your job search to get access to jobs that are not advertised anywhere.
-"Networking" is creating an arsenal of contacts.
+It is important to build alliances with those who might have insight into your job search and access to potential jobs that are not advertised anywhere.
+"Networking" equates to establishing a vast collection of contacts.

 Resume Writing - The resume introduces you to potential employers.
 During the job search, there is a good chance employers will ask to see your resume either in person or online.
-Employers usually spend only a few seconds looking over each resume.
+Employers typically spend only a few moments looking over each resume.
 It is important for applicants to create and deliver an effective attention-grabbing resume.
-It is how a resume is written that will get an employer's attention.
+Resumes that highlight accomplishments and skills relevant to the position being sought usually get the employer's attention.

 Interviewing - There are so many aspects of the job search that use computer automation.
-One thing remains a constant: Employers still use the interview to determine which job candidate they will hire for the position.
-No matter what type of job you are interviewing for, it is not always the most qualified person who gets the job.
-It is more than likely the person who fits best with their company, or the one who was stronger in the interview.
-The fact is some people are just better at interviewing than others.
-The interview provides the job seeker an opportunity to show the employer that he or she is the most qualified person for the position and that he or she is the best fit for the company.
+One thing remains a constant: Employers still use the interview to determine which job candidate they will hire for a given position.
+Often it's the person who is considered the "best fit" with the company who gets the job, and the face-to-face interactions during the interview that play an integral role.
+The interview provides the job seeker an opportunity to show the employer that he or she is both the most qualified person for the position and the best fit for the company.